adnpark/adnpark/README.md

 I love to create things in crypto.

-"Make it run, make it secure, make it (gas) efficient" is the general programming process I follow.
+"Make it run, make it secure, make it optimized" is the general development process I follow.

 <!--
 **adnpark/adnpark** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.